 The Governing Board consists of 5 co-opted governors, 1 local authority governor, 2 elected parent governors, 1 staff governor and the Headteacher (ex-officio).

-*** The local authority governor position is currently vacant. ***
+*** One co-opted governor position is currently vacant. ***

 Governors also work as members of the various Governors Committees and link for various aspects of the life and work of the school.